nicky-nym/nicky-nym.github.io/pages/economics.md

 permalink: /economics/
 ---

-# Land Value

-## New York land value

-> "Corner lots are significantly more valuable than mid-block lots, according to the study, and lots in close proximity to Broadway, which runs the length of the island, also have higher values."[^manhattan]

 ## Economic potential

 If you're building a new city, or if you have a city that's likely to grow to have 10 million people, then the real estate in the city will end up being worth a lot of money.
 The investors and real estate developers will want to maximize what that real estate ends up being worth.